-Over 60 percent of ALA’s chapters have their own websites.
-There have been a number of different approaches to business partner participation and/or recognition on these sites.
-Some chapters sell links to the business partner’s Web page and others sell tombstone ads on the Web site itself, bundling a link with one of the other opportunities listed above.
+Over 80 percent of ALA’s chapters have their own websites.
+There have been different approaches to business partner participation and/or recognition on these sites.
+Some chapters sell links to the business partner’s webpage and others sell tombstone ads on the website itself, bundling a link with one of the other opportunities listed above.

 - Joint Seminar with Bar Association

 Consider organizing a one-day law office management seminar and exposition with a local bar association.
-Invite a number of business partners to set up a business partner exposition hall to showcase their products and services.
+Invite various business partners to set up a business partner exposition hall to showcase their products and services.
 Recruit business partners to give presentations at learning pavilions in the exhibit hall.
 This has an added benefit of raising the visibility of ALA with the local bar association.

 - Business Partner Education Session/Forum